 Boxer dogs are also brachycephalic, which means that they have wide, short skulls, with square muzzles.
 They also have an underbite, which, in combination with their long jowls, can lead to some very amusing head-out-of-the-car-window situations.

-Because of that short coat, a boxer’s grooming needs will be very minimal.
+Because of that short coat, a Boxer’s grooming needs will be very minimal.
 They rarely need brushing and can get away with a bath every few months or a quick wipe down with a towel after they get dirty.

 Boxer dogs are loyal, affectionate, high-energy, and need plenty of attention.
 They’re also intelligent, so they can be stubborn.
 But with the right training, they can be very well-behaved.
-And despite their sometimes intimidating appearance, boxers aren’t particularly aggressive or vicious.
+And despite their sometimes intimidating appearance, Boxers aren’t particularly aggressive or vicious.

 They do tend to be focused on their loved ones, which makes them good watchdogs.
-You can count on a boxer to let you know something’s up, but because they tend to like people, they don’t make the best guard dogs unless they’re trained to do so.
+You can count on a Boxer to let you know something’s up, but because they tend to like people, they don’t make the best guard dogs unless they’re trained to do so.

 Boxers are, for the most part, versatile dogs.
 They’re happy wherever you are (wherever they’ll get plenty of love), and don’t mind spending time indoors.
-Of course, you’ll need to get out on a daily walk and work in play opportunities that your boxer will enjoy.
+Of course, you’ll need to get out on a daily walk and work in play opportunities that your dog will enjoy.

-If you have a family, you’ll find that a well-trained boxer is very patient with children.
-But be wary of leaving your boxer dog unattended with access to local pets in your neighborhood.
-Because boxers were originally trained as catch dogs, they sometimes feel remnants of their hunting instinct, which can be directed at your neighbor’s cat or other unsuspecting animals.
+If you have a family, you’ll find that a well-trained Boxer is very patient with children.
+But be wary of leaving your Boxer dog unattended with access to local pets in your neighborhood.
+Because Boxers were originally trained as catch dogs, they sometimes feel remnants of their hunting instinct, which can be directed at your neighbor’s cat or other unsuspecting animals.
 A strong fence without escape routes is a good idea.